r2hvc3q/redditnot/README.md

 ## Support and Contributions

 If you encounter any issues with the extension or would like to contribute to its development, please open an issue or submit a pull request on the [GitHub repository](https://github.com/r2hvc3q/redditnot).
+View updates here on Github or on [Reddit](https://www.reddit.com/r/redditnot/).

 ## License